How to Stop LED Lights from Flickering

 This will have an output given as voltage (V).
 For example, on the LED driver you will see something printed like ‘Output: 12V’.

 A constant voltage LED driver will ensure that the voltage supplied to the LED light fitting remains constant, regardless of any fluctuations at the power point.
 It does this by adjusting the output current accordingly.

-You will need to check at what power this voltage needs to be delivered at.
+You will need to check what power this voltage needs to be delivered.
 This is given in either WATTS or Amps.

 If you use the wrong type of LED driver for your light fitting then the LED light will flicker when there are fluctuations in the incoming AC power at the wall socket, as there often is.